 States that Requester and the copyright holder will comply with all applicable data protection laws while retaining Customer’s contact details and will use Customer’s contact details only (i) to determine whether further action is warranted to resolve the issue, (ii) to attempt to contact Customer regarding the issue; or (iii) in a legal proceeding concerning the issue; and

-Agrees that the Requester and the copyright holder will submit, without prejudice to other potentially applicable jurisdictions, to the jurisdiction of the courts (1) where itthe Requester or trademark holder is incorporated or organized (or of its home address, if an individual), and (2) where the Provider specifies on its request form, solely for disputes arising from alleged improper disclosures caused by knowingly false statements made by the Requester, or from Requester’s and/or copyright holder’s knowing misuse of information disclosed to it in response to its request.
+Agrees that the Requester and the copyright holder will submit, without prejudice to other potentially applicable jurisdictions, to the jurisdiction of the courts (1) where itthe Requester or copyright holder is incorporated or organized (or of its home address, if an individual), and (2) where the Provider specifies on its request form, solely for disputes arising from alleged improper disclosures caused by knowingly false statements made by the Requester, or from Requester’s and/or copyright holder’s knowing misuse of information disclosed to it in response to its request.

 Where the signatory is not the rightscopyright holder, he/shethe signatory must attest that he/shethe signatory is an authorized representative of the rightscopyright holder, capable and qualified to evaluate and address the matters involved in this request, and having the authority to make the representations and claims on behalf of the rightscopyright holder in the request, including the authority to bind the rightscopyright holder to the limitations on the use of Customer data once disclosed.